These People Adhered To The Rules To Get Their Revenge

 Now, I’m starting to get pretty p*ssed off.
 It’s not like dealing with this woman was the only thing I had on either.
 It’s the middle of a busy lunch rush with loads of orders coming in, and this is messing up any flow I am getting going.

+So, I put more soup on this time.
 I’ve got it on the hottest hob.
 I’ve also banged a soup bowl into the oven and cranked it up to 300 degrees.
 Once the soup has been at a racing boil for a couple of minutes, I pull the bowl, and it’s like lava, pour the soup in, and it’s so hot that it’s still boiling in the heat of the bowl as the waitress takes it to the table.

 Now, the other guests on the booking have arrived, and they’re all sitting there chatting away, and she without even looking at the bowl picks up a spoon and goes for it.

 As soon as the soup hits her tongue, she lets out the most almighty scream, and it’s carnage, people running all over the place with ice and cold water.
+She’s throwing a fit that I’ve tried to kill her with soup!

-When the dust starts to settle, I am taken to the general manager’s office and am getting hell.
+When the dust starts to settle, I am taken to the general manager’s office and am getting h**l.
 I ask them to grab the waitress I’ve been working with and to get her to tell them what happened.
 She backs me up the whole way and ended up just getting a, “Don’t be smart, and don’t try to kill any more members, please.”

 That is the one and only time in a 12-year career in some very good establishments I have ever messed with someone’s food.”